erezgeva/libptpmgmt/std_vectors.md

 |reserve      |-NA- |reserve |-NA- |Reserve |-NA-     |reserve  |reserve |
 |max_size     |-NA- |-NA-    |-NA- |-NA-    |max_size |-NA-     |-NA-    |

-# more documentation
+# More Documentation

-The container in Python act as list and in Ruby as array.
+The container in Python acts as list, and in Ruby as array.

   * [Python list](https://docs.python.org/3/tutorial/datastructures.html)
   * [Ruby array](https://ruby-doc.org/core/Array.html)

-Perl, Lua, PHP, Tcl and Go uses only the methods declared in `vecDef.h`.
+Perl, Lua, PHP, Tcl, and Go use only the methods declared in `vecDef.h`.
-See doxygen documentation of `vecDef.h` for more detailed on the container methods.
+See doxygen documentation of `vecDef.h` for more details on the container methods.